SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 >
 ```

-> Note:
-> For more information about bootstrap attributes, see [Bootstrapping: Loading and Initializing](Bootstrapping_Loading_and_Initializing__a04b0d1.md).
->
->

 The most important setting is `data-sap-ui-async="true"`.
 It enables the runtime to load all the modules and preload files for declared libraries asynchronously, if an asynchronous API is used.
 Setting `async=true` leverages the browser's capabilities to execute multiple requests in parallel, without blocking the UI thread.

 The attribute `data-sap-ui-onInit` defines the module `my.app.Main`, which will be loaded initially.

 > Note:
+> Please note that bootstrap configuration-related changes can only be done by standalone applications and when the bootstrap is under control of the developer.
+The bootstrap of applications from a Fiori Launchpad is managed by the Launchpad.
+>
+>

+> Note:
 > The `data-sap-ui-async="true"` configuration option requires extensive testing as well as cooperation on the application side to ensure a stable and fully working application.
 It is, therefore, **not** activated automatically, but needs to be configured accordingly.
-If you encounter issues, or want to prepare your application for asynchronous loading, see [Is Your Application Ready for Asynchronous Loading?](Is_Your_Application_Ready_for_Asynchronous_Loading_493a15a.md) The bootstrap attribute `data-sap-ui-async="true"` affects both modules **and** preload files.
+If you encounter issues or want to prepare your application for asynchronous loading, see [Is Your Application Ready for Asynchronous Loading?](Is_Your_Application_Ready_for_Asynchronous_Loading_493a15a.md) The bootstrap attribute `data-sap-ui-async="true"` affects both modules **and** preload files.
 If it is not possible to load the modules asynchronously \(e.g. for compatibility reasons\), use `data-sap-ui-preload="async"` to configure at least the preloads for asynchronous loading.
 For further information, see [Standard Variant for Bootstrapping](Standard_Variant_for_Bootstrapping_91f1f45.md).
 >
 >

 If you listen to the `init` event as part of your `index.html` page, make sure that you implement the asynchronous behavior also here, as shown in the following code snippet.

-> Note:
-> We recommend that you do **not** use this anymore, because inline scripting is not CSP compliant.
->
->

 ``` html
 <script>